Locomotion is the ability to move from one place to another. In humans, walking upright, or bipedally, is the most common method of locomotion.

 In the heel-strike stage, the foot hits the ground heel first.
-There are three muscles/muscle sets involved, each acting at a different joint:
+Three muscles/muscle sets are involved, each acting at a different joint:

-- Gluteus maximus – acts on the hip to decelerate the lower limb.
+- Gluteus maximus – acts on the hip to decelerate the forward motion of the lower limb.

-- Quadriceps femoris – keeps the leg extended at the knee and hip.
+- Quadriceps femoris – keeps the leg extended at the knee and the thigh flexed at the hip.

 - Anterior compartment of the leg – maintains the ankle dorsiflexion, positioning the heel for the strike.

-After the heel strike stage, the leading leg hits the ground, and the muscles work to cope with the force passing through the leg.
+After the heel strike stage, the rest of the leading foot hits the ground, and the muscles work to cope with the force passing through the leg.
 This is known as the support stage.

-- Quadriceps femoris – keeps the leg extended, accepting the weight of the body.
+- Quadriceps femoris – stabilises the knee in extension, supporting the weight of the body.

-- Foot inverters and everters – contract in a balanced manner to stabilise the foot.
+- Foot inverters and evertors – contract in a balanced manner to stabilise the foot.

-- Gluteus minimus, medius and tensor fascia lata – abducts the lower limb.
-This keeps the pelvis level by counteracting the imbalance created from having most of the body-weight on one leg.
+- Gluteus minimus, gluteus medius and tensor fascia lata – abduct the lower limb.
+Their contraction keeps the pelvis level by counteracting the imbalance created from having most of the body weight on one leg.

 In the toe-off phase, the foot prepares the leave the ground – heel first, toes last.

-- Hamstring muscles – extends the leg at the hip.
+- Hamstring muscles – extends the thigh at the hip.

 - Quadriceps femoris – maintains the extended position of the knee.